Search Jobs In Huntington Beach

 Description

 Here in Huntington Beach, we believe passionately that the key to becoming the best beach City in the world starts and ends with finding the right people to join our team.
-At this time, we have an outstanding career opportunity available, as we're looking for the "right person" to serve as Public Works Equipment Operator.
+At this time, we have an outstanding career opportunity available, as we're looking for the "right person" to serve as Principal Civil Engineer (Utilities) to join our Public Works Department team.

 The Position